-Nobody likes that bad halitosis so when you’re traveling and meeting new people, so skip that that extra garlic shrimp scampi before boarding the plane.
+When it comes to foods to void while traveling, this one is definitely one to shy away from.
+Nobody likes that bad halitosis so when you’re traveling and meeting new people, so skip that extra garlic shrimp scampi before boarding the plane.
 Not only does it cause that nasty breath but it can get absorbed into the bloodstream causing bad odors as well.
 Yuck.

 Free Bread and Other Things

 If you’re waiting on your entree feeling absolutely famished, it’s likely that the free bread or chips and salsa are calling your name.
 But, avoiding the free munchies at your table will make your meal tastier and your waist slimmer.